 - The company Talend which is popular for its ETL tools also provides the Data Lake tool.

 - Then, we have an open-source tool called Kylo from the Teradata company.
 The team called ‘Think Big’ team in Teradata company has developed this tool.

 - The company Cask Data Inc also provides these services.

 - From Microsoft, you can find Azure data lake available in the industry.

 - Hvr-software also provides data lake consolidation solutions.

-- Podium data, a Qlik company is providing tool products like data lake pipelines, multi-zone data lake.
+- Podium data, a Qlik company is providing tool products like data lake pipelines, and multi-zone data lakes.